amariami/MPV-config-2022/README.md

 1. If your sytem not enough interpolating fps depending on frequency display such as 60Hz or more, you could lowering Display Frequency to 48Hz
 2. If your video source higher resolution than your screen, set Reduce Image scaling on "Frame Size" menu.
 In Alter video frame size block menu Set alter video framesize "Decrease to screen"
-3. If still get framedrop set "Decrease to HD"
-4. Do "framerate conversion to Movie X2" or Fixed Frame rate 48 fps for 24 fps source
+3. Do "framerate conversion to Movie X2" or Fixed Frame rate 48 fps for 24 fps source
-5. Do "framerate conversion to Movie X2" or Fixed Frame rate 60 fps for 30 fps source
+4. Do "framerate conversion to Movie X2" or Fixed Frame rate 60 fps for 30 fps source
-6. Not recommending use an interpolation more than 30 fps video with SVP, sometimes resulting awful motion
+5. Not recommending use an interpolation more than 30 fps source video with SVP, sometimes resulting awful motion in 60Hz display, except use high refresh rate display but idk result on fast panning scene.
+You know what are you doing here.
-7. For me no reason using more than doubling frame rate interpolation.
+6. For me mostly no reason using more than doubling frame rate interpolation. `24 x2 = 48fps`, `25 x 2 = 50fps`, `30 x 2 = 60fps`. except 15 fps could use `15 x 3 = 45fps` cause 15fps video is lack of B frame and P frame
-8. On Linux sytem you already know which one is similiar parameter using .vpy script.
+7. On Linux sytem you already know which one is similiar parameter using .vpy script.
+8. If still resulting framedrops, decrease Frame size to HD (1280x720) or set manually on "resize e.g. `-12800768`" (1280 x 768 - WXGA)
+9. Probably if you resize to HD but your screen is bigger than HD, probably you need utilize some shaders for upscaling like AMD FSR, AMD CAS/CAS-Scaled, NVIDIA-Scaler/Sharpen, ravu, SSimSuperRes, nnedi3, FSRCNN_x2 and so on.
+For Chroma you could utilize ravu r3/r4 rgb version, KrigBilateral and so on.

 ### ****Advantage set display frequency to 48 Hertz and lowering display resolution***
 1. you can extend battery life and reduce power consuption on mobile device